DJBenson/ha-stuff/homeassistant/free_electricity.md

 # Octopus Energy Free Electricity Sensor for Home Assistant
 Octopus Energy have started a nationwide scheme of offering free electricity slots to customers - they have not (yet!) however added those slots to their API so there is (currently) no way to trigger automations on the back of them.
-This walkthrough aims to address that using the Home Assistant IMAP integration and a (very) fragile template sensor - see [below](https://github.com/DJBenson/ha-stuff/blob/main/homeassistant/free_electricity.md#caveats) for more on that.
+This walkthrough aims to address that using the Home Assistant IMAP integration and a (very) fragile collection of input_datetime fields - see [below](https://github.com/DJBenson/ha-stuff/blob/main/homeassistant/free_electricity.md#caveats) for more on that.

-**This is not the entire solution, it simply creates a sensor on which to base your solution which is not covered here as people will have different requirements.**
+**This is not the entire solution, it simply creates two input_datetimes (one for the start of the event and one for the end) on which to base your solution which is not covered here as people will have different requirements.**

 ## Pre-requistes
 * Home Assistant